AM Haczyk M4 - magnetic accessories

 Be Cautious with Neodymium Magnets

-If have a finger between or alternatively on the path of attracting magnets, there may be a serious cut or a fracture.
+If you have a finger between or on the path of attracting magnets, there may be a serious cut or even a fracture.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.

-Never bring neodymium magnets close to a phone and GPS.
+Avoid bringing neodymium magnets close to a phone or GPS.

-Magnetic fields interfere with compasses and magnetometers used in navigation for air and sea transport, as well as internal compasses of smartphones and GPS devices.
+Intense magnetic fields generated by neodymium magnets interfere with compasses and magnetometers used in navigation, as well as internal compasses of smartphones and GPS devices.

-In the event of a collision between two neodymium magnets, it can result in them getting chipped.
-Despite being made of metal and coated with a shiny nickel plating, they are not as hard as steel.
-At the moment of connection between the magnets, tiny sharp metal fragments can be propelled in various directions at high speed.
-Eye protection is recommended.
+Magnets made of neodymium are extremely fragile, and by joining them in an uncontrolled manner, they will crack.
+Neodymium magnets are made of metal and coated with a shiny nickel, but they are not as durable as steel.
+At the moment of connection between the magnets, small metal fragments can be dispersed in different directions.